 Curriculum decisions are made at the local school district level in New York State.
 There is a tradition of local (school/district) choice in New York that empowers educators to select texts, identify products, and use a rich array of instructional strategies and activities to meet student learning needs.
-The New York State Education Department is working on a guide for how schools can make local updates to the EngageNY curriculum modules to reflect the Next Generation Learning Standards revisions.
+The New York State Education Department designed this Guide for Aligning Local Curricula to the Next Generation English Language Arts Learning Standards to support school districts and educators as they create new curricula or align existing curricula to the Next Generation Learning Standards.
+This Alignment Guide is an optional resource for districts that may be used with the curriculum modules or any curricula that districts are using.
 Please note that the curriculum modules are not required curricula; these are optional materials.

 Does the New York State Education Department have a required curriculum, including reading, spelling, or vocabulary lists?